Dr. Z Z-Wreck Head, Half Power Switch, Black w/ ZW Grill

 With the addition of the half-power switch, the Speed/Comfort feature is disabled and the amp is continuously in the Speed mode.
 Across the board it has been practically unanimous that people like the Speed setting with the half-power switch better than Comfort.

-At a little past 12 o'clock on the volume the amp seems to reach peak "loudness" and from then on the amp's volume knob seems to dial in more gain.
+At a little past noon on the volume the amp seems to reach peak "loudness" and from then on the amp's volume knob seems to dial in more gain.
 Obviously this can also be altered by the volume on the guitar, but for the purpose of testing we mostly ran the guitar wide open.
 We should mention though that manipulations in the guitar's volume did yield good results, and not nearly the loss of tone and dynamics one would expect.

 Overall, we were very impressed at the different achievable tones from the Z-Wreck.
 It's controls are deceptively simple, but incredibly interactive.
 We must say that we were happy to see a "cut" knob make an appearance on the Z wreck.
 This control seems to be the key on many of Dr.Z's offerings to dialing in the most desired tones.
 The "cut" allows you to pull out or accentuate some treble and upper mids, but it is subtle enough that it doesn't seem to really change the overall voice.
 You almost have to hear to understand.
 It's as though the desired frequencies can be found without changing the voicing of the amp, and that's harder to design in an amp than one might think.